slackapi/java-slack-sdk/docs/guides/modals.md

 ### `view_closed` requests (only when `notify_on_close` is `true`)

-Bolt does most of the things for you.
+Bolt does many of the commonly required tasks for you.
 The steps you need to handle would be:

 * Specify the `callback_id` to handle (by either of the exact name or regular expression)
 * Do whatever to do at the timing
-* Respond with 200 OK as the acknowledgment
+* Call `ack()` as an acknowledgment

 ```java
 // when a user clicks "Cancel"